btrzupek/dibs-docs/source/includes/_docs.md

 Thanks for your interest in Dibs.

 # Selling On Dibs
-Everyone can sell antique, vintage, unique, and artisinal items on dibs.
+Everyone can sell antique, vintage, unique, and artisanal items on dibs.
 Dibs provides varying tools for the multiple types of sellers we commonly work with.
 These seller types include:

 * **General Seller**  local artisans or people with some goods to sell.
 * **Storefront Sellers**  folks who have anything from a small artisanal or craft business, all the way to folks with a retail shop.